Control Flow

 If Statement

-The "If Statement" allows code to be executed when a certain condition is fulfilled and optionally an alternative piece of code otherwise.
+The "If Statement" allows code to be executed when a specific condition is fulfilled and optionally an alternative piece of code otherwise.

 ifstatement.cpp